tillbiskup/evedata/docs/architecture.rst

   There are measurements where for a given position count spectra (1D) or entire images (2D) are recorded.
 At least for the latter, the data usually reside in external files.
 Currently, the file name (including the full path, starting with which version of the eveH5 schema?) is stored as value in the dataset in these cases.
 For a discussion, see `#7732 <https://redmine.ahf.ptb.de/issues/7732>`_.
 An additional complication: historically, the has been some mismatch between file number stored in the HDF5 dataset and actual file number.
 Hence, some way of correcting the mapping after reading the file needs to be possible.

-  Generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as ``ArrayChannelData``, with the ``_data`` attribute being a 2D numpy array.
-In case of storing images (2D data per position count), these data are modelled as ``AreaChannelData``, with the ``_data`` attribute being either a list of 2D/3D numpy arrays (containing the image data for one or different channels), a numpy array of arrays, or a 3D/4D array.
+  Generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as :class:`ArrayChannelData <evedata.evefile.entities.data.ArrayChannelData>`, with the ``_data`` attribute being a 2D numpy array.
+In case of storing images (2D data per position count), these data are modelled as :class:`AreaChannelData <evedata.evefile.entities.data.AreaChannelData>`, with the ``_data`` attribute being either a list of 2D/3D numpy arrays (containing the image data for one or different channels), a numpy array of arrays, or a 3D/4D array.

-  While for a usual HDF5 dataset, the ``DataImporter`` object contains the eveH5 filename and dataset path for accessing the data, in case of external data, it contains a list of external filenames/references.
+  While for a usual HDF5 dataset, the :class:`DataImporter <evedata.evefile.entities.data.DataImporter>` object contains the eveH5 filename and dataset path for accessing the data, in case of external data, it contains a list of external filenames/references.

-* Filled data
+* Joined ("filled") data

   Only axis data can and will be filled, and they will be filled differently depending on the channel data they are plotted against.

-  If we allow several channels to be plotted against one axis, things will get slightly more involved, as the axis data need to be filled with respect to both channels in this case, and probably the channel data filled with NaN values as well.
-Alternatives would be to have the axis data filled individually for the individual channels, or to delete those points in the channel datasets where the other channel(s) don't have corresponding values (hooray, there we are again with our different fill modes...).
+  If we allow several channels to be plotted against one axis, things will get slightly more involved, as the axis data need to be joined with respect to both channels in this case, and probably the channel data filled with NaN values as well.
+Alternatives would be to have the axis data joined individually for the individual channels, or to delete those points in the channel datasets where the other channel(s) don't have corresponding values (hooray, there we are again with our different "fill modes"...).

-  Filling takes place by objects located in the controllers technical layer of the **measurement functional layer**, and the filled data will be stored in a separate attribute, retaining the original unfilled data.
+  Joining takes place by objects located in the controllers technical layer of the **measurement functional layer**, and the joined data will be stored in a separate attribute, retaining the original unfilled data.

 * Detector channels that are redefined within an experiment/scan

   Generally, detector channels can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
-Currently (eveH5 v7), all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.Generally, we need separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan, see `#6879, note 16 <https://redmine.ahf.ptb.de/issues/6879#note-16>`_.
+Currently (eveH5 v7), all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
+Generally, we need separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan, see `#6879, note 16 <https://redmine.ahf.ptb.de/issues/6879#note-16>`_.

   The current state of affairs (as of 06/2024) regarding a new eveH5 scheme (v8) is to separate single-point channels from average and interval channels and have average and interval channel datasets *per se* be suffixed by the scan module ID.
 Given that one and the same channel can only be used once in a scan module, this should be unique.